 13.2.13 Most of the site was previously designated as the Leicester/Scraptoft Green Wedge.
 While most of the Green Wedge is not publicly accessible, part of it it does prevent the merging of Leicester and Scraptoft.
 There is now a need to amend the boundaries of the Green Wedge designation to accommodate the SDA and meet housing needs.
 The Green Wedge designation is therefore amended to exclude the majority of the SDA that does not have public access, but retain the Green Wedge designation on the area south of new Romney Crescent, west of Hamilton Lane and north of Scraptoft Lane.
-This will retain the form of development, provide a green 'lung' into the neighbouring urban areas and enhance its recreational role, including the provision of public open space, which could include formal sports pitches, subject to no adverse impacts on the Green Wedge function.
+This will retain the role of the Green Wedge in preventing the merging of Leicester and Scraptoft, guide the form of development, provide a green 'lung' into the neighbouring urban areas and enhance its recreational role, including the provision of public open space, which could include formal sports pitches, subject to no adverse impacts on the Green Wedge function.
 Compensating Green Wedge designation is also proposed in Policy GD7.